signalfx/aws-log-collector/README.md

 ###### AWS China and Gov
 Splunk doesn't host the archive in China or Gov. Please [download the archive](https://o11y-public-us-east-1.s3.amazonaws.com/aws-log-collector/aws-log-collector.release.zip) and host a copy yourself.
+You can use the provided CloudFormation template with the downloaded archive.

 ##### 2) Create IAM role